-If your child’s 5th birthday falls between 21st August 2025 (the day after the school commencement date) and the end of February 2026 you have a legal right to defer their entry into Primary 1 until August 2026, when they are nearer 6 years old.
+If your child’s 5th birthday falls between 21st August 2026 and 28th February 2027, you have the right to defer their entry to Primary 1 until August 2027.

-While the decision to defer a child's entry to primary school is ultimately for parents, it is widely accepted that the best decisions are reached with the involvement of those who know your child as a learner.
-We would recommend that you discuss options for your child with the staff in your ELC provider as soon as possible.
-If you have any questions about the primary school your child will attend, you can contact the Headteacher of the school directly.
+The decision to defer a child's school entry is up to parents, but it's best made with input from those who know your child.
+We recommend discussing options with your child's ELC provider as soon as possible.
+If you have questions about the primary school, you can contact the Headteacher directly.

-Parents/carers should check with the nursery/playgroup/childminder their child attends that they would be able to continue with their current placement for academic year 2025-26.
-If so, a Request for Deferral application should be submitted directly to your provider by 31st January 2025.
+Parents/carers should check with the nursery/playgroup/childminder their child attends to make sure they can continue with their current placement.
+If they can, a Request for Deferral application should be completed and given to your provider.

 Related Publications